From the missing contents of the Amber Room to the stopped clock of the Hermitage, St Petersburg is full of eccentric facts and foibles

 The city has its own beach next to the Peter and Paul fortress.
 Often as popular in winter as it is in summer thanks to the presence of “walruses” (those that believe in the health effects of very cold water), we’d recommend wearing a wetsuit!

-St Petersburg’s Vasilyevsky Island contains rare treasures, from anatomical oddities collected by the Dutch anatomist Frederick Ruysch, to 15th century BC Egyptian sphinxes, at the Kunstkamera – part of the Museum of Anthropology & Ethnography.
+St Petersburg’s Vasilyevsky Island contains rare treasures, including anatomical oddities collected by the Dutch anatomist Frederick Ruysch.

 In the White Dining Room of the Hermitage Palace the clock is stopped at 2:10am.
 This is when the Provisional Government of Russia came to an end, after being arrested by the Communists on 25th October 1917.